TheHannuAWS/AWS-Immersion-Day/README.md

     * Download **ee-default-keypair** to your PC - also copy key material to notepad
 3. Open "AWS Console"
     * Copy credentials (export AWS_DEFAULT_REGION=..) in notepad
-    * Click "Open AWS Console" (Switch to New Console if prompted)
+    * Click "Open AWS Console" ("Switch to the new Console Home" if prompted)

 > **_NOTE:_** You have now access to AWS account for this workshop!